arunoda/meteor-up-legacy/README.md

 This will also restart the app, so you can use it for that purpose even if you haven't changed the configuration file.

+### Start / Stop & Restart

+If you want to stop, start or restart your instances for any reason, you can use the following commands to manage them

+    mup stop
+    mup start
+    mup restart

 ### Accessing the Database

 You can't access the MongoDB from the outside the server.
 To access the MongoDB shell you need to log into your server via SSH first and then run the following command:

     mongo appName

+### Resetting the Database

+The same as `meteor reset`, use `mup reset` to drop the database associated with the application

+    mup reset

 ### Server Specific Environment Variables

 It is possible to provide server specific environment variables.
 Add the `env` object along with the server details in the `mup.json`.
 Here's an example: